Tommy Searle: Stint in the AMA Supercross/Motocross Nationals Series

 In his first season racing in the U.S., Searle finished in 6th place in the 250 class of the 2009 AMA Motocross Championship.
 He made the podium three times, finishing 3rd overall at Mt.
 Morris, Lakewood and Buchanan.
 Searle's debut AMA Supercross season ended early when he injured his shoulder at the Anaheim Two meeting on 23 January.
 In the two rounds in which he competed before the injury, Searle finished 7th overall at the Anaheim One meeting, and 8th overall at the Phoenix meeting.

 In 2010 Searle embarked on his second season in the 250 class of the AMA Motocross Championship.
 But once again his progress was hampered by injury, and he finished fourteenth overall after missing a number of races.
 His best result was a second place in the first moto of the opening round at Hangtown.

-Second stint In The FIM MX-GP2 Series
+2011-2012 (MX2)

 In August 2010, Searle left KTM and announced a return to the FIM MX-GP2 circuit with the CLS Monster Energy Kawasaki Pro Circuit team.